Dave Tiueti

 Dave Tiueti (born 6 June 1973) is a former Tongan rugby union player who played for Ospreys regional team as a winger.
 He won 21 caps for Tonga, scoring 33 points.

 Tiueti made his debut for the Ospreys regional team in 2003 having previously played for Neath RFC, Tonmawr RFC, Bristol Rugby and Rugby Viadana.

+Personal life

+His son Dafydd-Rhys Tiueti is also a rugby union player.